-Benefited from the advancement in laser optics and sensor technologies, laser-based analytical methods such as Raman spectroscopy, laser-induced breakdown spectroscopy (LIBS) and laser-induced fluorescence (LIF), have allowed a wide range of applications in heritage science.
+Benefiting from the advancement in laser optics and sensor technologies, laser-based analytical methods such as Raman spectroscopy, laser-induced breakdown spectroscopy (LIBS) and laser-induced fluorescence (LIF), have allowed a wide range of applications in heritage science.

 Addressing the Challenge

-Heritage samples are often immovable and fragile, sometimes at lofty heights or otherwise inaccessible, which limits the possibilities of sampling or contact measurements, and therefore necessitates in situ, non-destructive and even remote measurements.
+Heritage samples are often immovable and fragile, sometimes at lofty heights or otherwise inaccessible, which limits the possibilities of sampling or contact measurements, and therefore requires in situ, non-destructive and even remote measurements.
 Remote laser spectroscopy detects light signals from a standoff distance (>5m), using a telescope and optical fibre for light collection.
-It overcomes the above limitations and significantly broadens the range of conceivable application scenarios.
+It overcomes the above limitations and significantly broadens the range of possible application scenarios.

 LIBS is a type of atomic emission spectroscopy in which highly energetic laser pulses strike the surface of the sample and ablate a small amount of material, then create a plasma in high temperature.
 In the plasma, the excited ions will give characteristic emission lines.
 LIBS can detect the characteristic lines for each element and therefore evaluate the chemical compositions of the sample.
 As only a tiny amount of material (<1mm in diameter) is consumed in the process, LIBS is considered micro-destructive.

 Yu Li gave an oral and poster presentation, along with a demonstration, about remote sensing analysis of architectural interiors: a study of St. Barnabas Cathedral at the 2nd Global Heritage Showcase and Exhibition 2019 held at Nottingham Trent University, Nottingham.
 (July 2019)